 Price range: ££ (£6-8 for a lunch meal)

 There are a lot of vegan restaurants in the city centre, but when it comes to breakfast and people watching, Rose & Grants is my favourite.
 It’s best to find a table with a good view through the massive glass front, to watch the busy city life pass by outside.

 Again, it’s not a 100% vegan place, but the vegan breakfast is worth coming here!
 I might sound repetitive, but what can I say – the square sausage is amazing.
 I never even liked “real” square sausage, but there is something about how every cafe makes its own vegan square sausage, that interests me.
 They also sell loads of vegan cakes and rolls over the counter, as well as vegan ice cream on the go!

 Favourites: square sausage; vegan ice cream

 Price range: £ (£5-7 for a breakfast meal)

 Picnic is a gorgeous cafe in the Merchant City.
 All the food is 100% vegan and prepared with fresh ingredients.
-I’ve been here for lunch several times and also tried of the the cake and smoothies on offer.
+I come here for lunch whenever I’m in the city centre and craving a healthy fill.
+The cakes and smoothies are a great takeaway or pick me up.
 Judging by that I’m convinced that the cooked breakfast is a delight too!

-The cafe was founded by Michelle Morrow who wanted to provide a healthy and cruetly-free alternative to the otherwise chip shop, pub and sea food dominated neighbourhood.
+The cafe was founded by Michelle Morrow who wanted to provide a healthy and cruelty-free alternative to the otherwise chip shop, pub and seafood dominated neighbourhood.
 Aside from that I always get the sense that it is a very female- & family-friendly space, and I love the pops of colour it adds to the city!

 I usually come here when I’m in town, particularly when I need a break from sightseeing or after coming back from a tour – it’s location just off George Square makes it perfect for that!